 I believe that partnerships are the key to delivering successful programmes.
 Some New Zealand NGOs already have smart partnerships with commercial organisations, but I’m sure there are more opportunities to be had.

-Q: If you could share one key learning from the conference this year, what would it be?
+Q: If you could share one key learning from the conference this year, what would

 A: The Like Minds, Like Mine programme and its partners are doing a great job.